DAVID SHOOKHOFF, Director of Education

 EVAN ELKIN, Co-Founder

 Evan Elkin is a nationally respected innovator and leader in the field of juvenile justice, child welfare reform, mental health and substance abuse treatment, and youth development.
 Evan originally trained as a psychologist at New York University and as a researcher at the New York Psychiatric Institute and Columbia University’s Department of Child Psychiatry.
 His work has been at the intersection of public health and social justice, focusing on the nation’s most vulnerable populations.
 Most recently Evan served as the Director of the Department of Planning and Government Innovation for the Vera Institute of Justice and was a member of the senior management team.
 He also oversaw Vera’s work in the area of Child Welfare and Justice and served as Project Director for two successful demonstration projects.
 For more than a decade, Evan has been a technical advisor in the government and non-profit sectors on policy strategy, program development, evaluation and training and was the treatment model developer for the Vera Institute’s acclaimed Adolescent Portable Therapy program.
 He has served as a consultant in the Research and Evaluation Center at John Jay College of Criminal Justice.
-Evan is currently the National Executive Director of Reclaiming Futures, an organization that promotes new standards of care and opportunities in juvenile justice.
+Evan is currently the National Executive Director of Reclaiming Futures, an organizations that promotes new standards of care and opportunities in juvenile justice.

 PAUL GUTKOWSKI, Company Manager (Summer 2015)